 Numbers

-Figures converted from INR at historical FX rates — see data/company.json.fx_rates for the rate table.
+Figures converted from INR at historical FX rates — see fx_rates.json for the rate table.
 Ratios, margins, and multiples are unitless and unchanged.

 Snapshot